rwema3/Container-interop/docs/ContainerInterface.md

   A call to `get` can return anything (a *mixed* value), or throws an exception if the identifier is not known to the container.
 Two successive calls to `get` with the same identifier SHOULD return the same value.
-However, depending on the `implementor`
+However, depending on the `implementor` design and/or `user` configuration, different values might be returned, so `user` SHOULD NOT rely on getting the same value on 2 successive calls.
+  While `ContainerInterface` only defines one mandatory parameter in `get()`, implementations MAY accept additional optional parameters.